This company is not yet accredited. To learn more, see reviews below or submit your own.

 The service rep said I had to write a letter myself.
 So I also sent a certified letter to their office in Richmond, OH cancelling the account.
 However, because they had to receive the letter 30 days before they would cancel, they debited my account once again.
 Because of conflicting instructions, delays, and complete inconsideration of my circumstances, I am filing a complaint.
 I have read other very similar complaints on Ripoff Report online.
 Also, the personal training contract reads differently from the regular Fitworks membership contract.
 I believe members would have the reasonable expectation that the two Fitworks contracts would be the same.
 The consequences are economic damages of $435 plus aggravation and time.

 In June 2007 I wanted to join the Fitworks health club and inquired about a discount for a cash payment for the yearly membership.
 I was told that I would get $180 back when the year was over (6/08).
 What was not made clear was that they would NOT issue cash reimbursement - only renew the membership for 6 months which was not what I wanted.

 I presented the local Fitworks with the coupon for the $180 within 30 days of the expiration of the membership in June 2008 and was assured that a check would be processed by corporate.
 In August 2008, having not received any further communication from Fitworks, we inquired with the corporate office about the status of the refund and were advised that the membership had been extended.
 Since we were never informed of this we have not used the club since June 08 and have been expecting the cash that the manager promised.

-Fitworks Company Profile
+Fitworks Company Information

 - Company Name: